awsdocs/elb-classic-load-balancers-user-guide/doc_source/ts-elb-error-message.md

 **Solution 4**: Ensure that your instances have sufficient capacity to handle the request rate\.
 Verify this by looking at the `SpilloverCount` metric\.

-## HTTP 504: Gateway Timeout<a name="ts-elb-errorcodes-http504"></a>
+## HTTP 504: Gateway timeout<a name="ts-elb-errorcodes-http504"></a>

 **Description**: Indicates that the load balancer closed a connection because a request did not complete within the idle timeout period\.

 **Cause 1**: The application takes longer to respond than the configured idle timeout\.

 **Solution 1**: Monitor the `HTTPCode_ELB_5XX` and `Latency` metrics\.
 If there is an increase in these metrics, it could be due to the application not responding within the idle timeout period\.
 For details about the requests that are timing out, enable access logs on the load balancer and review the 504 response codes in the logs that are generated by Elastic Load Balancing\.
 If necessary, you can increase your capacity or increase the configured idle timeout so that lengthy operations \(such as uploading a large file\) can complete\.
-For more information, see [Configure the Idle Connection Timeout for Your Classic Load Balancer](config-idle-timeout.md) and [How do I troubleshoot Elastic Load Balancing high latency](https://aws.amazon.com/premiumsupport/knowledge-center/elb-latency-troubleshooting/)\.
+For more information, see [Configure the idle connection timeout for your Classic Load Balancer](config-idle-timeout.md) and [How do I troubleshoot Elastic Load Balancing high latency](https://aws.amazon.com/premiumsupport/knowledge-center/elb-latency-troubleshooting/)\.

 **Cause 2**: Registered instances closing the connection to Elastic Load Balancing\.